sotieno/printf/README.md

 * %X:Prints the hexadecial representation of an unsigned decimal in uppercase letters
 * %r: Prints a reversed string

+## Functions and macros in use:

+**Description**

+* write: allows you to communicate with other users
+* malloc: allows you to allocate memory dynamically
+* free: allows you to free dynamically allocated memory
+* va_start: macro
+* va_end: macro
+* va_copy: macro
+* va_arg: macro

 ### Compilation

 **Note**

-* The code is compiles using: `gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c`
+* The code is compiled using: `gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -Wno-format *.c`

-* As a consequence, be careful not to push any c file containing a main function in the root directory of your project (you could have a test folder containing all your tests files including main functions)

-* You might want to look at the gcc flag `-Wno-format` when testing with your `_printf` and the standard `printf`
+* The gcc flag `-Wno-format` is used when testing your `_printf` and the standard `printf`

+* The c project files include the main header file `main.h` and exclude a main function

+* A test folder containing all c test files including main functions is included

 **Authors**